-On the whole the level of the test was easy to moderate.
+On the whole the level of the test was moderate to tough.
 The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.
-The difficulty level of both DI was easiest of all previous mocks.
-One peculiar thing in this paper was that there were clusters of easy, medium and difficult questions, so one had to skip the difficult cluster and to move to easy cluster quickly.
-Verbal section was moderate in terms of difficulty level.
+Quant section was tougher than reasoning section.
+Verbal section was moderate.
 The key to getting a good percentile was time management and selection of questions.

-Quant section was moderate in nature with a cluster of sitters primarily of arithmetic questions.
-The Quantitative section had 12 easy, 5 medium and 5 difficult questions.
+Students found this section tougher than DI this time.
+The Quantitative section had 6easy, 12 medium and 4 difficult questions.
 Selection of questions was important to crack this section.
-There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression And Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
+There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 A good student could have scored 90+ percentile by attempting around 9-12 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Quant section was tougher than reasoning section.
 Verbal section was moderate to tough.
-Most of the questions were from Arithmetic, Algebra, Number system and Geometry.
+Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and misfit require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.